 2. The Dispute Process Does Not Remedy The Harm To Consumers Done By Recklessly Performed Initial Reports of Ineligibility

 Appellant instantly provides its reports of the criminal records matches to potential employers electronically – but only via U.S. Mail to consumers.
 DE:171; 200, 95-96 and 124-25, 165.
-Within these reports, Appellant has already adjudicated the employee either eligible or ineligible for the employment sought.
+Within these reports, the Appellant has already adjudicated the employee either eligible or ineligible for the employment sought.

 Although the Fair Credit Reporting Act (“FCRA”) gives consumer reporting agencies (“CRAs”) like Appellant up to thirty (30) days to investigate a dispute, the dispute process is no substitute for having an accurate report in the first place.
-Particularly for low-wage and unskilled positions, by the time Appellant fixes the errors, the potential employers likely have moved on to the next applicant.
+Particularly for low-wage and unskilled positions, by the time the Appellant fixes the errors, the potential employers likely have moved on to the next applicant.
 DE:200, 127; Alt Deposition, 14.
 Thus, removing errors in a background report is of little practical value to these employees in obtaining the job before the employer moves on to another employee, as they did twice to Williams.
 Id.
-Moreover, as discussed infra, unlike other industry standard procedures, the “case block” does nothing to prevent rematches with the same criminal – which is what happened to Williams.
+Moreover, as discussed infra, unlike other industry-standard procedures, the “case block” does nothing to prevent rematches with the same criminal – which is what happened to Williams.

 3. Appellant Consciously Decided To Limit The Use Of Its “Enhanced” Common Name Procedure

-Persons with common last names are particularly at risk of being confused with others with the same or, given the use of nicknames to match consumers with records, similar, names.
-Appellant knew the risks of mismatching a consumer with a common name to someone else’s records.
+Persons with common last names are particularly at risk of being confused with others with the same or, given the use of nicknames to match consumers with records, similar names.
+The Appellant knew the risks of mismatching a consumer with a common name to someone else’s records.
 DE:201, 318.
 This knowledge is evidenced by what it describes in its Brief as an “enhanced” common name procedure: if it matches a common-named consumer to a criminal record in its National Criminal File but the record indicates a different address (or no address) than that provided by the consumer, Appellant is “supposed…to use Experian and develop some address history information” relating to the consumer.
 DE:201, 318, 320.
-However, at trial Appellant’s corporate representative, Vice-President Matthew O’Connor, described this procedure as a “recommended guideline.”
+However, at trial, Appellant’s corporate representative, Vice-President Matthew O’Connor, described this procedure as a “recommended guideline.”
 DE:210, 320.
-Moreover, Appellant has made the conscious decision to limit the number of adjudicators preparing background reports who can actually employ this procedure.
+Moreover, the Appellant has made the conscious decision to limit the number of adjudicators preparing background reports which can employ this procedure.